pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ---

-## 3.3 Trust Boundaries and Validation Flow
+## 3.3 Validation Flow

-The following diagram shows the complete validation flow with PDP integration:
+The following diagram shows the complete validation flow with PDP integration.
+The separation between Executor and CAT is shown as logical separation; in deployments with trusted Executors, these components MAY be co-located.

 ```text
 ┌──────────────────────────────────────────────────────────────────┐